nealey/homepage/content/blog/2025/08-04-drug-insurance/index.md

 $160 every 3 months works out to $640 a year.
 That's eight times the price.
-And people with low-paying jobs typically don't have 2½ to spend with an insurance company trying to figure out how to get the $20 that was offered.
+And people with low-paying jobs typically don't have 2½ to spend with an insurance company trying to figure out how to get $160 back down to the $20 that was offered.

-# The Failures
+# The Facts

+Part of a good investigation is sifting what's real out of the narrative you've constructed.

+## Real

+These claims appear be real, based on what
+I've verified from at least two sources:

+* I paid $10 for a Breo Ellipta inhaler in June.
+* The Breo Ellipta inhaler now costs me $80 for a 30-day supply (one inhaler).
+* The mail-order drug company will give me 3 inhalers for the price of 2.
+* A 90-day supply (three inhalers) of "Wexela" (generic Fluticasone / Salmeterol) would cost me $20.
+* I have a 90-day supply coming in the mail.
+* I was billed $160 on the same day the 90-day supply began processing.

+## Fiction

+Here are claims that multiple sources indicate are untrue:

+* My insurance allows me to buy an authorized generic inhaler for $10.
+* My local pharmacy will sell me a branded inhaler for $10.

+# My narrative

-I think there were a number of failures here:
+Based on what I know to be true and what I know to be untrue, I think there were a number of failures here:

 ## The initial failures